-This communication presents only an overview of the more complete proxy materials that are available to you on the internet.
+This notice is not your proxy.
+This communication presents only an overview of the more complete proxy materials that are available to you on the Internet.
 We encourage you to access and review all of the important information contained in the proxy materials before voting.